JoshCork/NeighborhoodMap/README.md

 # Daily Notes
 Below is a list of daily notes I kept while working through the project and classroom material.
 Enjoy!

+## 4/11/2016
+### 10pm
+Everything has been convered over to KnockoutJS.
+Now I need to run through the graders' recommendations.
+Also, i'm having a problem with it not deploying to my GHPages correctly.
+Says it is missing the InitApp function.
+Not sure what is going on there because it works just fine when I run it locally using Gulp Serve.
+Need to figure that out tomorrow too.

 ## 4/9/2016
 ### 11pm
 Getting stuck on the marker not working.
 It's coming back with an error that says: 'testKO.js:108 Uncaught TypeError: Cannot read property 'setMap' of undefined'.
 I changed this.marker to be a simple variable instead of a ko.observable because it kept telling me that marker() was not a function.